A kernel log-rank test of independence for right-censored data: Experiments

-\paragraph{Power for 1-dimensional covariates} We now assume that the alternative hypothesis holds, that is, $H_1: Z \not \independent X$, and that $X$ is a 1-dimensional covariate.
-We study the power of our test for different distributions of $F_{ZCX}$.
-In each case, we use an exponential censoring distribution in which $C\independent X$ and the mean of $C$ is chosen such that 60\% of the events are observed.
+\paragraph{Power for 1-dimensional covariates} In this section we investigate the power of the different tests using data simulated from distributions in which $X \not \perp Z$.
+In each case, we use an exponential censoring distribution in which $C\perp X$ and the mean of $C$ is chosen such that $60\%$ of the events are observed.
 Throughout this subsection we let $ X \sim \text{Unif}[-1,1]$.

-\begin{enumerate} \item[\textit{D.7:}] \emph{Cox proportional hazards:} $Z \vert X=x \sim \text{Exp}( \text{mean} = \exp\{x/3\} )$ and $C \vert X=x \sim \text{Exp}( \text{mean} = 1.5 )$. \end{enumerate} Note that D.7 satisfies the Cox-proportional hazards assumption and is thus ideally suited for the Cph likelihood ratio test.
-Rejection rates are plotted in Figure \ref{plot:cphplots} (left).
-The kernel log-rank test with the linear kernel on the covariates performs as well as the Cph test.
-This is to be expected because it models the hazard rate in the same way as the Cph test.
-While the Gaussian kernel does not make this assumption, it does not lose much power compared to the Cph test.
-The same holds for the $(\text{Gau},\text{Gau})$ case.
-As expected, there is a trade-off between the richness of the kernel and the power of the test.
-The optHSIC method performs similar to the Gaussian kernel.
+Consider the following four distributions.